 Check out the new and enhanced 2014-2015 Plays that are eligible for Funds this school year!
 The Healthy Eating Plays focus on all school meals throughout the day, including snacks.
 The Physical Activity Plays provide opportunities for physical activity inside and outside of regular school hours, and ideas that include the entire community.

-Schools that successfully apply for Grab and Go – Anytime! will be awarded food service equipment for their school, valued at $2,000.This equipment includes items such as a refrigerated cooler for serving milk or a moveable kiosk with a cashier area.
+Schools that successfully apply for Grab and Go – Anytime! will be awarded food service equipment for their school, valued at $2,000.This equipment includes an upright refrigerator for serving milk, insulated bags and carts, or a moveable kiosk with a cashier area.
 Schools are eligible to receive funding for their Physical Activity Play as well.

 In order to submit your application for funding for Fuel Up to Play 60, your school must meet the criteria outlined below:

 There are two funding application deadlines during the 2015-2016 school year: Tuesday, June 16, 2015 and Wednesday, November 4, 2015.
 You can apply during more than one application period, for a school-year maximum of $4,000.

 The purpose of Funds for Fuel Up to Play 60 is to help your school increase:

 Funds can be used to implement one Healthy Eating Play and one Physical Activity Plays from the 2015-16 edition of the Fuel Up to Play 60 Playbook.
 Plays are action strategies that your school can use or adapt to make healthy improvements.
 For more information and ideas, see Funding Ideas.
 You are encouraged to request only the amount of money your school will need – from a minimum of $300 up to a maximum of $4,000.

 Yes!
 Schools may apply more than once within the school year but can receive a total maximum of $4,000 for the school year.
 We ask that when you apply, you ask only for the amount of money your school can use now, then consider applying later in the school year for additional funding.